mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 # Environments

-It can be natural to just consider "production" - how will everything work in production?
+It can be natural to just consider production - how will everything work _there_?
 And sure, that's the ultimate target environment, so why not.
 But it's also most likely the last environment you'll get to: you'll need to go through dev, test, maybe others, first.